 If you don’t want to deal with the stress of designing your own droid, you can spring for the DJ Rex model, which is probably the piece of Galaxy’s Edge merchandise that I’m most excited about.
 Rex, the former pilot from Star Tours, has a new job as the DJ at Black Spire Outpost’s cantina.
 In the cantina a repurposed Rex audio-animatronic stands in the DJ booth, bopping along with the music and interjecting words and air horn blasts like a real club DJ.
 At the Droid Depot you’ll be able to buy a remote controlled version of DJ Rex that includes his sounds and dialogue and is also a Bluetooth speaker that can play any music from your phone or other device.
 Forget DJ Roomba from Parks & Rec; at Galaxy’s Edge you can buy a sizable little robot (again, he’s probably about a foot and a half tall) that can zoom around your house, blasting music, greeting guests and serving as the life of the party.

 There’s also a store that specializes in clothes.
 These are essentially Star Wars costumes, with garb that fits the Resistance, the First Order or the regular people just trying to get by on this outer rim world of Batuu.
 Disney can’t yet confirm if adults will be allowed to wear these costumes in the park (there’s been a longstanding park rule preventing adults from dressing up), but that’s clearly something the Imagineers who built Galaxy’s Edge hope to see.
-I have more information about the clothes of Galaxy’s Edge, from the outfits that guests can buy, to the costumes worn by Disney’s cast members, here.

 Like everything at Galaxy’s Edge, the merchandise that’ll be on sale was created with immersion in mind.
 When you build a droid at the Droid Depot, you don’t just tell an employee what pieces to snap together; you walk through a step-by-step process with themed stations and a conveyor belt, and when the process is complete you have to “power up” your droid.
 The lightsaber store also has a similar show aspect to how it works.
 Both spaces have relatively limited capacity—unless they offer some kind of reservation or Fast Pass system, you might even seen lines about as long as the ones at the rides.
 Still, the personalized treats that you’ll leave with might be worth the wait.
 Between those two shops and the plush toys that’ll be sold in the market place, Galaxy’s Edge will have a wide range of options for gifts or even just a treat for yourself.